 A bystander, or witness, is anyone who sees a dangerous or potentially dangerous situation.
 Bystanders may or may not know what to do, or may expect someone else to do something to help.
-Research shows that educating and engaging bystanders is a promising way to help prevent the widespread problem of sexual violence within communities.
+Research shows that educating and engaging bystanders is a promising way to help prevent the widespread problem of sexual and intimate partner violence within communities.
 We all have a role to play in preventing interpersonal violence, and it starts by knowing the red flags and making the commitment to create safer communities and spaces for everyone.

 Questions to ask BEFORE I take action:

-- Am I aware there is a problem or risky situation?
+- Am I aware there is a problem, red flag, or risky situation?

 - Do I recognize that someone needs help?

 - Do I see myself as part of the solution?